johns996/NMU-Responsive/how-to-use.md

 Always resize an image to the dimensions it will be displayed at using an image resizing program.
 Using the width/height tag to size an image will not change it's physical size, instead it will just shrink the image down in the browser window.
 This will force the user to download more data than needed and subsequently slow down a user's web experience.

-Images stored on the NMU server can be referenced using a protocol-agnostic method allowing them to be served up via http or https depending on the requesting connection.
+Images stored on the NMU server can be referenced using a protocol-relative method allowing them to be served up via http or https depending on the requesting connection.
 This is done by omitting the *http:* or *https:* as demonstrated in the following example.

 `<img src="//www.nmu.edu/sites/all/themes/omega_nmu/images/nmu_logo_white.png" alt="NMU Logo" title="Northern Michigan University" width="188" height"71" />`